ClickHouse/clickhouse-docs/docs/en/guides/developer/mutations.md

 delete capability of ClickHouse.

 :::tip
-If you need to perform frequent updates, consider using [deduplication](../developer/deduplication.md) in ClickHouse, which is a better practice than simply updating and deleting rows and waiting for your mutations to execute in the background.
+If you need to perform frequent updates, consider using [deduplication](../developer/deduplication.md) in ClickHouse, which allows you to update and/or delete rows without generating a mutation event.
 :::

 ## Updating Data